RSS Post Importer / RSS Aggregator - CRON Troubleshooting

 /wp-config.phpfile, and check if you have the following line in it:

 If you find it you can change it to:

 This should re-enable the WP Cron for your website.

 The plugins take many hours between fetching the posts and processing

 The processing event should start every two minutes if everything is working correctly.

 For the sites with constantly high traffic it's not a problem, but, for smaller sites, it may mean that the Cron tasks set to run at night won't run until the first visitor browses the site the next morning.
-This may severely affect the processing.
+This may severely affect processing.

 If you are a small site affected by this and you're running a Linux server, then the solution is to switch from the built-in WP Cron to Linux Crontab.
-You can follow this guideline to do this:
+You can follow this guideline to doing this:

 If you can't do it yourself, you can contact your server administrators to do it for you.